vanderleisilva/pokemon-battle/docs/README.md

 # pokemon-battle
-This is a project that aims to demonstrate a simple Pokémon battle game, using a variety of frontend and backend technologies and then to highlight the pros and cons in our perspective of which one.
+This is a project that aims to demonstrate a simple Pokémon battle game, using a variety of frontend and backend technologies and then to highlight the pros and cons in our perspective.

 ## Live demo
 [Pokemon Battle using VueJS](https://pokemon-battle-vue.herokuapp.com/) or [using ReactJS](https://pokemon-battle-react.herokuapp.com/)

-* Complete list of availables frontend projects [click here](https://vanderleisilva.github.io/pokemon-battle/frontend-api.json);
+* Complete list of available frontend projects [click here](https://vanderleisilva.github.io/pokemon-battle/frontend-api.json);
-* Complete list of availables backend projects [click here](https://vanderleisilva.github.io/pokemon-battle/backend-api.json);
+* Complete list of available backend projects [click here](https://vanderleisilva.github.io/pokemon-battle/backend-api.json);

 ## API structure